smu-cs-3353/22s-pa03-girvan-newman-dead-street/README.md

 ### Finding the Shortest Path and Edge Betweenness Centrality

-The first step in the Girvan Newman algorithm is to find all the shortest paths.
+The first step in the Girvan-Newman algorithm is to find all the shortest paths.
 Graphs can become dense and complex with more vertices or edges.
 A single BFS searching from start to finish would become inefficient as the distance between the start and finish vertices grow, so we use a bidirectional search to find the shortest paths.
 With a bidirectional search, which is doing a BFS with the starting vertex and a BFS with the finishing vertex, the shortest path is found when both BFSs intersect.
 Thus, the time required to traverse the graph is shortened by half and gives a time complexity of O( b<sup>d/2</sup> ).

 For every shortest path found, we assign edge weights to the edges used in that path.
 The edge weights are stored in a vector of pairs of the graph's edges and their values.
 This value is the edge betweenness centrality, which is defined by the edge weight (the total number of times an edge is used) divided by the total number of shortest paths in the graph.
 Once all paths are found and the edge betweenness values are assigned, the vector of pairs is sorted by the edge betweeness values in descending order.
 This makes it easier for us to find the edge with the highest edge betweenness centrality.